Umuzi-org/tech-department/content/projects/_index.md

 - If there is a common misconception or mistake then highlight that
 - highlight any subtle lessons that should have been learned
 - get feedback from the recruits, Q&A
-- get a few of the recruitts to explain parts of their code and approaches to the group
+- get a few of the recruits to explain parts of their code and approaches to the group

 If anyone submitted nonesense - either they were sloppy or they just didn't get it, then don't make them the center of attention.
 Pull them aside after the code review and have a private discussion.
 This should happen after the group code review session because that way they will see the standard of the group as a whole and possibly be motivated to conform.